turbopb/pypsa-nza-plotter/README.md

 # pypsa-nza-plotter

-**Configuration-driven, reproducible plotting for publication-quality scientific figures**
+** A configuration-driven, reproducible plotting for publication-quality scientific figures**

 `pypsa-nza-plotter` is a lightweight Python package built on top of Matplotlib that enables **reproducible, configurable, publication-quality plots** through a clear separation between: